 Not Even Past is a digital magazine that serves as a robust platform for Public History with a global reach.
-It was founded in 2010 and developed by the Department of History at the University of Texas at Austin.
+It was founded in 2010 and developed by academics in the Department of History at the University of Texas at Austin.
 It is read by around half a million users each year.
 The site has three main goals.
 Not Even Past aims, first, to bring great History writing to the public.
 The faculty and graduate students in the Department of History are committed to making our research freely accessible to anyone interested in History and Not Even Past provides a key vehicle for this.
 Second, the site serves as a reliable and frequently updated resource for History online.
 We publish extended research features, book recommendations, reviews of historical films and digital archives, teaching and course profiles, and stories that shed light on intriguing corners of the past.
 Although much of our content comes from scholars associated with the University of Texas at Austin, we also publish the work of academics and students from different institutions across the world.
 Third, Not Even Past provides a way for past graduates and supporters of the History program to stay in contact with the department and the full range of its activities.

 In addition to our standard features, we work each year with the Institute for Historical Studies to develop an online library of resources related to the IHS theme.
 As historians at the flagship public university in Texas, we also devote special attention to the diverse histories of the Lone Star state via our Texas section.
-Finally, Not Even Past produces and is associated with 15 Minute History which is intended for teachers, students and anyone interested in history.
+Finally, Not Even Past is associated with 15 Minute History which is intended for teachers, students and anyone interested in history.

 The title of the website reflects our professional and ethical commitment to bringing the work of professional historians into a public conversation that illuminates the importance of the past in shaping our actions, values, and beliefs in the present.
 In short, we believe that the past is never dead, it’s not even past.